 In 8th grade, I was blessed with another terrific art teacher named Miss Wolfolk.
 She was the cat’s meow.
 She was beautiful, provided stimulating projects, and treated me like a person, not a child or a student.
 One time, we were given an assignment to draw a household item using pen and India ink.
 I went home and sketched an open carton of eggs.
 Miss Wolfolk liked the piece so much that she offered to pay me money for it.
 At age 13, I sold my first piece of work and received remarkable validation from an art teacher about my skills and abilities.

 The painting was from a photograph of a sunset I took over the Chesapeake Bay a few years earlier during a family camping trip.
 It was a great honor and thrill for me to have my work displayed among my peers.
-One of the high school cheerleaders in my class liked the painting so much that she offered to pay me money for it.
-I said, “No thanks.
-It’s not for sale.”
+One of the students in my class liked the painting so much that she offered to pay me money for it.
+I said, “No, thanks, it’s not for sale.”

 While attending Mary Washington College, I double majored in American Studies and Studio Art to soften the blow of being a professional artist.
 I didn’t want to be a “starving artist.”
-That image freaked me out and kept me on the safe path.
-In my mind—or state of denial—I defined myself as “an artist who can think.”
+That fear-based image freaked me out and kept me on the safe path.
+In my mind, or state of denial, I defined myself as “an artist who can think.”
 The truth was I was afraid to be a full-time artist based on society’s concept of an artist.
-During those tender years, I placed more emphasis on getting “a real job,” rather than being true to myself.
-The irony of my double major is that I still didn’t know where I was going or what I was going to do; however, today everything is coming into focus.
+During those tender years, I placed more emphasis on getting a “real job,” instead of being true to myself.
+The irony of my double major is that I still didn’t know where I was going or what I was going to do, but now everything is coming into focus.

 Today, in the wisdom of my years, I know that I have a choice to create my own life or believe the various concepts that exist in our culture.